Chapter 11: Spiritual Possibilities

 It was noted earlier that at very large scales only the connective mode of interaction is evident.
 The universe at that scale effectively comprises a cosmic connective system, thanks at least to the universal susceptibility of everything to gravity.

 That system has tendrils into scales smaller than the purely connective window.
 Objects such as asteroids, spaceships and interplanetary free-floating molecules, being subject to gravity, also participate in the cosmic connective system.
 Many of these objects will be involved in non-gravitational connective interactions as well, such as plasmic (electromagnetic) interactions in and around suns, so these electromagnetic interactions contribute to the cosmic connective system too.
-In fact, any unbound object in any incompletely contained connective is participating in the cosmic connective system, including all the unbound molecules of planetary atmospheres, the unbound plasma particles of suns, all aircraft and birds that are flying (rather than grounded), the rocky planets themselves (as including their grounded aircraft and birds), the dust-motes floating in the air around us, the water molecules and fish in all the oceans, to name but a few.
+In fact, any unbound object in any incompletely contained connective is participating in the cosmic connective system, including all the unbound molecules of planetary atmospheres, the unbound plasma particles of suns, all aircraft and birds that are flying (rather than grounded), the rocky planets themselves (as including their grounded aircraft and birds), the dust-motes floating in the air around us, and the water molecules and fish in all the oceans, to name but a few.

 What may not be participating in that cosmic connective system are all the unbound objects' architectively constrained and contained components, such as the cells and molecules of which the birds and fish are constructed, or the molecules bound in rocks, and any connective systems that these bound architectures enclose completely.
 These architectively constrained components may participate partially if they respond to limited extents within their bounds of constraint, as for example, trees and grass connectively wave in the wind to the limits of their ranges and my lungs inhale what air they are capable of.
 Such partial participation still permits an enormous capacity for connective serial meaning as the tree leaves and my lungs may vibrate in their participation.
 They may also participate fully if sublimated, but then it is not them that are participating but their constituent objects.
 Waves can sublimate architectures under the right conditions and may connect the architecture's bound components and their contained connectives into the cosmic connective system.